Causal survival analysis under competing risks using longitudinal modified treatment policies: Illustrative application

-Examination of Figure~\ref{fig:sdr_survest} panel A reveals a slight but increasingly widening gap (across days) between the SDR-based incidence estimates for each arm.
-In agreement with this, inspection of panel B of Figure~\ref{fig:sdr_survest} makes apparent the protective effect of the delay-in-intubation policy against AKI.
+Inspection of Figure~\ref{fig:sdr_survest} makes apparent the protective effect of the delay-in-intubation policy against AKI.
 The estimates of the incidence difference are consistently negative and decrease steadily in time; moreover, the simultaneous confidence bands do not overlap with the null value of zero except for on the first day.
 Hypothesis testing of the incidence difference yields adjusted p-values $< 0.001$ for all days after the first, indicating a statistically significant protective effect of the LMTP; the Bonferroni correction was used to adjust for testing multiplicity.
 Based on these estimates, the delay-in-intubation policy would be expected to result in a decrease in 14-day AKI rates by approximately 3.5\% (simultaneous 95\% CI: [2.7\%, 4.3\%]) relative to no intervention.
+Importantly, while IMV does indeed have the effect of increasing survival, its negative effect on AKI is much larger than its positive effect on survival.
+This raises the question of whether there are patients for whom there is no survival benefit who are being harmed by the intervention.
+Developing methods for identifying those patients is the subject of future methodological research.